korolodf/gss_education_analysis/README.md

 ## Analyzing Data

-For this project, data analysis occurs within the paper.qmd file which is located,
+For this project, data analysis occurs within the paper.qmd file which is located at

-outputs/paper/paper.qmd
+`outputs/paper/paper.qmd`

 This is a Quarto document and can be used to generate the paper.pdf file which is located at

-outputs/paper/paper.pdf
+`outputs/paper/paper.pdf`

 Raw references used within the .qmd file are available at

 outputs/paper/references.bib

-## Data Source
+## Simulating Data

+Simulated data for this project is located at

+scripts/00-simulate_data.R

+## Testing data

+Three tests for this project are located at

+scripts/04-test_data.R